-Subject to the approval of the Academic Advisor, courses may be added and/or dropped during the first week of each semester without penalty.
+Courses may be added and/or dropped during the first week of each semester without penalty.
 After this time, a student may drop a course and receive a grade of "W." However, this policy does not apply to students enrolled in ENG 142, ENG 152, or ENG 172 (see "General Education Program" at the beginning of this section).
 A student who is withdrawn from a course during the last four weeks of the semester will receive a grade of "WF," regardless of whether the withdrawal is student or faculty initiated.